CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 6. What is a Pull Request?

-A pull request(PR) is a proposal to merge a set of changes from one branch into another
+A pull request(PR) is a proposal to merge a set of changes from one branch into another.